 Mark Jednaszewski grew up in Tampa and studied marine engineering at Kings Point.
-He splits his time between Philadelphia (with his wife and three cats) and at sea, as the chief engineer on a commercial car carrier.
-He holds an MFA from the Solstice MFA Creative Writing Program of Pine Manor College, where he was the 2018 Dennis Lehane Fiction Fellow.
-His fiction has been nominated for Best of the Net, appearing in Mineral Lit, Gravel, and elsewhere .
+He splits his time between Philadelphia and at sea, as the chief engineer on a deep ocean car carrier.
+He received his MFA from the Solstice Program of Pine Manor College, where he was the 2018 Dennis Lehane Fiction Fellow.
+His fiction has been nominated for Best of the Net, appearing in Mineral Lit, Gravel, and elsewhere.
 His fiction chapbook Scales of the Ouroboros will be published by the Cupboard Pamphlet in May 2021.
 Connect with him on Twitter: @ninjaneerski.

 Sarah Walker is a writer living in Lowell, Massachusetts, originally from Scranton, Pennsylvania.
 She was the 2017 Dennis Lehane Fiction Fellow at the Solstice MFA Creative Writing Program of Pine Manor College.
 Her work has appeared in American University: Folio, Burrow Press Review, Cleaver, Colorado Review, Fanzine, and New Limestone Review.
 She is an educator at The Walden Woods Project, an education and conservation non-profit in Massachusetts.

 Martha McCollough lives in Amherst, Massachusetts.
 She has an MFA in painting from Pratt Institute.
 Her poems are forthcoming or have appeared in Pangyrus, Tammy, Crab Creek Review, and Salamander, among others.
 Her chapbook, Grandmother Mountain, was published by Blue Lyra Press in October 2019.